matry/editor/notes/notes.md

-## stride
+## Matry

-Stride is a design tool for designing in the browser.
+Matry is a design tool for designing in the browser.
 But it's more than that.
 At it's heart is a command language for creating interfaces.
 This language enables the user to invoke commands through carefully crafted keyboard shortcuts.